-We take great pride in being a Vermont chocolate company.
-We partner with nearby producers and growers to pair our chocolates with regional ingredients that include Vermont chévre and other Vermont artisan cheeses, créme fraîche, buttermilk and heavy cream, maple from local producers, sea salt harvested off the coast of Gloucester, Massachusetts, and honey, seasonal fruits, mushrooms and herbs from local farmers and foragers as well as from our own garden during the summertime.
-We use Vermont butter and butter from Cabot Creamery, a cooperative that began in Vermont and now sources dairy from farms in New England and in the St. Lawrence Valley of New York state where Dar grew up.
+We take great pride in being a Vermont chocolatier and confectionery company.
+We partner with nearby producers, foragers and growers to pair our chocolates with regional ingredients that include Vermont chèvre, blue cheese, cheddar and other artisan cheeses, buttermilk and cream, maple and tree syrups from local producers, wildflower honey, fermented foods, seasonal fruits, mushrooms and herbs, and harvest edible flowers and herbs from our garden.
 Explore more about the ingredient partnerships we are forging here.

 To reduce our footprint, we don’t use plastic bags or box dividers.
 Our kraft boxes are recyclable and use 100% recycled boxboard and 100% recycled papers, our cellophane bags are 100% biodegradable and compostable, and our paper labels are recyclable.
 We compost or recycle our food and paper waste.
 We work with a team of local farmers, herbalists, artists/artisans, fermenters, foragers and cooks who share our values and enthusiasm for creative, locally sourced food.